worikgh/llm-web/certs/README.md

 * `req` Creating, or inspecting a certificate or a certificate signing request
 * `-new`  Generating a new certificate or request
 * `-x509` Output a self-signed certificate (not a request)
 * `-days 3650` How long the certificate is valid for.
-(Some domains, particularly Apple, have limts on this)
+(Some domains, particularly Apple, have limits on this)
 * `-out public.crt` Output file

+## Generating the Self-Signed Certificate

+The certificate is a PEM (Privacy Enhanced Mail) document and is created from the public and private key above:

+`cat private4096.key > certificate.pem`
+`cat public.crt >> certificate.pem`

+The file `certificate.pem` can be used by the web server to authenticate an HTTPS session.
+Because it is self signed the public key needs to be installed on the browser, which will happen on the first visit if the user authorises it.